Troopers stop identifying crash victims

-A man and dog were hit and killed by a motorist the night of May 8 while crossing U.S. 41, but the identities of the driver and pedestrian are still not public.
+LAUREL — A bicyclist was killed while crossing U.S. 41 at Laurel Road on Saturday night, but the identities of the driver and pedestrian are still not public.

-That's because the Florida Highway Patrol has begun limiting the information included in press releases about traffic crashes.
+That’s because the Florida Highway Patrol has begun limiting the information included in news releases about traffic crashes.

 Where FHP once included the names of people involved in the crash, as well as the make and model of their vehicles, the agency now gives out only a general description, such as “sedan” or “sports utility vehicle” with a driver’s gender, age, and city of residence.